-For this section of the report, enforcement actions have been divided into two tables.
-One table is for those actions that take place at the program level, namely inspections with identification of violations, and submitting cases to Enforcement.
-The other table is for finalized/discharged enforcement cases which are handled by TDA's Legal Services Division.
+For this section of the report, enforcement actions have been divided into two parts.
+Tables 2A and 2B are for those actions that take place at the program level, namely inspections with identification of violations, and submitting cases to Enforcement.
+The other part, Table 3, is for finalized/discharged enforcement cases which are handled by TDA's Legal Services Division.

-Table 2 summarizes the action items that take place at the program level.
+Tables 2A and 2B summarize the action items that take place at the program level.
 These items are the number of inspections performed, the number of violations found, and the number of violations referred to Enforcement.
 For quarantine violations found, 100% of violations found during inspection are referred to enforcement.